The tax return for sole proprietorships

 Accountants and auditors can also apply for an extension on behalf of their clients.

-Foreign self-employed persons can apply for an exemption from submitting a tax return.
+Foreign companies can apply for an exemption from submitting a tax return.
 An exemption may be granted if business activity in Norway in the income year has been excepted from taxation in Norway according to a tax treaty.

 You can apply for an exemption by logging in and submitting a contact form.
 Select the topic “Tax return for tax self-assessment”.

-For most people, it will be enough to submit one tax return, where you enter tax information for both yourself and your business.
-This makes completing and submitting the tax return easier, quicker and more correct.
+When you are a self-employed person it will be enough to submit one tax return, where you enter tax information for both yourself and your business.

 Watch how to open and complete the tax return with business information (English subtitles are available):